 Creamy Cucumber Salad with Cauliflower and Corn: From Lavender and Macarons, a vibrant and delicious.
 So easy to make, you’ll love the creamy, herb-filled dressing that’s mayo and oil-free.

 Pineapple Cucumber Salad: From Natalie’s Health, this refreshing Pineapple Cucumber Salad is ideal side that goes so well with any dinner or BBQ.
 It’s packed with vitamins and so much crunchiness.
-It’s HEALTHY, all natural and super easy to make!
+It’s all natural and super easy to make!
 Great for potluck, parties and picnics.

 Cucumber Avocado Salad: From A Virtual Vegan, a simple, lemony, avocado-creamy, crunchy and fresh Cucumber Avocado Salad that’s really quick and easy to make!